Manikeshhhh/Manikeshhhh.github.io/_posts/2022-11-27-rce-ec2takeover-dropbox-takeover.md

 ###  Finding my first ever RCE with LaTex injection

-LaTeXis a document preparation system for high-quality typesetting.
+LaTeX is a document preparation system for high-quality typesetting.
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.LaTeX is based on the idea that it is better to leave document design to document designers, and to let authors get on with writing documents.
 So, in LaTeX you would input this document as:
 ```
 \documentclass{article}
 \title{Cartesian closed categories and the price of eggs}